This article is generated by AI translation.

 - dbvisitor: The core module, providing a unified access API for multiple different types of databases.

-It is Not a ORM Framework.
+It is not an ORM framework.

 Why use it?